 In spite of the busyness, I made room for family and community although if I am honest Colleen carried a lot of that responsibility.
 Career can be a time eater.
 I do have some fond memories that I will always hold of our beautiful 3 kids as they flashed through their childhood, into their teens and beyond...
 I had a life outside of career, and continue to be part of many charitable efforts in the city.
 I am currently Past President for Citizen Advocacy of Ottawa.
 I continue to support many charities locally and internationally including long term support to SOS Children’s Villages, Can GO Afar, UNHCR and the local United Way.

 The constancy of good friends and solid family have provided the balance I would not have had otherwise.
 The steady growth and solid team of people at Galaxie led by Alain maintained a steady connection to the people and the music that still fueled my passion.
 The overwhelming success of Galaxie led to its purchase from the CBC by a consortium in Montreal.
 I joined them briefly as VP of Content.

 My love Colleen and I continue to extend our life adventure together.
 We now travel wherever her many and varied yoga retreats take us.
 So far she has organized group trips with fascinating people to Bali, Scotland, Italy, Spain, the Carribbean, India, Ireland and other exotic locales.
-My purpose, I realize now, is to serve others which may include helping you tell your story or recommending the music you should be listening to.
+My purpose now is to serve others, which may include carrying your yoga mat ,helping you tell your story or recommending the music you should be listening to.
 Life is good.

 - The adventure continues....